See the process.

 Not by default.
 AI may help later, but only once the workflow is clear.
 We do not build AI agents just because they sound impressive.

-How long does the sprint take?
+How long does the monitor take?

 What happens if the problem is demand, not follow-up?

-What happens after the sprint?
+What happens after the first monitor cycle?

 You can stop with the outputs, continue with monthly optimisation, or scope a larger implementation if the first workflow proves useful.